soleyhyman/Slowing_Bar_HPC/README.md

   1. Using the HPC OnDemand navigate to the !_Input folder and click upload.
   2. Either drag the input npy file to the submission box or browse your files and select it.
   Using the file transfer system.
-  1. USING A SEPARATE TERMINAL first navigate to the local directory where the input file is located.
+  1. **USING A SEPARATE TERMINAL** First navigate to the local directory where the input file is located.
   2. Connecting to the HPC's file transfer service in the terminal using --> sftp USERNAME@filexfer.hpc.arizona.edu
   3. You are now on the HPC, navigate to the !_Input folder using cd in the terminal.
-  4. In Terminal use put (FILENAME)
+  4. In Terminal use put (FILENAME) where filename is the name of your input file
-## Modifying the program for your use
+## Modifying the Program for Personal Use
 For the program to run properly you must modify some lines in slowing_bar_run_hpc.sh This can be achieved using the HPC's OnDemand or through the terminal.
   # Through Terminal